Best Practices for Communication in Chaos

-Give your members a single, public place they can look to for further updates.
-Consider dedicating a page on your website for updates to live or using Facebook, Instagram, and Twitter.
-Even a living Google Doc will be a good place for your members to stay up to date.
+Give your members a single, public place they can look to for updates.
+Consider dedicating a page on your website for updates to live or using social media.
+You could even turn to the TeamSnap app for reliable team-wide or specific messaging.
 If parents or players know exactly where to look for information during the unexpected, they can avoid reaching out to your organization for new information.

 Define what is being relayedÂ

 Be empathetic.
 What you communicate to your members is just as important as how you communicate.
 The facts about the situation are important, but ultimately, members want to know what is changing, how it will affect them and when.
 While you may be thinking about the entire sports organization at this very moment, put yourself in the parent, coaches, and players shoes for a second and relay information and answers as it affects their day to day.

 When the COVID-19 pandemic hit, the sports organization that saw the most success were the organizations that were proactive.
 They had anticipated questions from their members and had an actionable plan ready to go.
 Parents had questions around what the organization is doing to make sure they are being complaint with CDC guidelines, how long practices and games will be paused, and what their children can do in the meantime…